Festivals-App/festivals-database/README.md

 </p>

 This is the project repository of the MySQL database used by the [festivals-server](https://github.com/festivals-app/festivals-server) for persistently storing all festival data.
+The repository also contains the festivals-database-node, a small go server that will report to the festivals-gateway discovery service and be responsible for other infrastructure tasks that a standard mysql installation is not capapble of.

 ## Development